krxclient/krx-docs/features/aimbot.md

 - **Target Glow**: Adds a "glow" effect by changing the target's tee colors.
 Note: This does not work effectively with tees that have a solid black color body/feet.
 Color settings are available if enabled.
     - **Weapon Glow Color**: Sets the glow color applied to the weapon target.
     - **Hook Glow Color**: Sets the glow color applied to the hook target.
+- **Perfect Silent** (`krx_aimbot_perfect_silent`): An option that may delay hooking/shooting by one tick to ensure no visible aim movement to others.
+Only works correctly on low-bandwidth servers (e.g., 25 TPS).
+And it is only effective when AutoHook or Auto Shoot is also enabled.
 - **Advanced Settings**: ![Premium](https://img.shields.io/badge/Premium-%23ffba00?style=flat-square) Unlocks additional per-weapon controls and advanced behavior settings.
 - **Grenade Move Prediction**: ![Premium](https://img.shields.io/badge/Premium-%23ffba00?style=flat-square) Anticipates target movements based on potential inputs to improve grenade accuracy. **Note:** This is CPU-intensive and may impact performance, especially on lower-end PCs.
 - **Edge Accuracy**: ![Premium](https://img.shields.io/badge/Premium-%23ffba00?style=flat-square) Adjusts edge hook precision: